2019osbjoh/c-projects/README.md

 # C-Projects
-Unorganised "C" programming and experimentation - starting 2019, John Osborne
+Unorganised "C" programming and experimentation for the fun of it - starting 2019,\nJohn Osborne